Safe Schools Improvement Act

 The Safe Schools Improvement Act (SSIA) would amend the Elementary and Secondary Education Act (ESEA) to require school districts in states that receive ESEA funds to adopt codes of conduct specifically prohibiting bullying and harassment, including on the basis of race, color, national origin, sex, disability, sexual orientation, gender identity, and religion.
 SSIA would also require that states report data on bullying and harassment to the Department of Education.
 The Department of Education would then be required to provide Congress with a report on the state reported data every two years.

-LGBT youth experience bullying at school more frequently than their non-LGBT peers.
-In fact, according to an HRC survey of more than 10,000 LGBT teens, LGBT youth are twice as likely to experience verbal harassment, exclusion, and physical attack at school as their non-LGBT peers.
-LGBT youth also identify bullying as a primary problem in their lives.
+LGBTQ youth experience bullying at school more frequently than their non-LGBTQ peers.
+In fact, according to an HRC survey of more than 10,000 LGBTQ teens, LGBTQ youth are twice as likely to experience verbal harassment, exclusion, and physical attack at school as their non-LGBTQ peers.
+LGBTQ youth also identify bullying as a primary problem in their lives.
 They identified family rejection, school/bullying problems, and fear of being out or open as the top three problems they face.
-In comparison, non-LGBT youth identified classes/exams/grades, college/career, and financial pressures as the top three problems they face.
-Clearly, LGBT youth spend time worrying about bullying and rejection, while their non-LGBT peers are able to focus on grades, career choices, and the future.
+In comparison, non-LGBTQ youth identified classes/exams/grades, college/career, and financial pressures as the top three problems they face.
+Clearly, LGBTQ youth spend time worrying about bullying and rejection, while their non-LGBTQ peers are able to focus on grades, career choices, and the future.

 Broad Support from Educators and Administrators